CMSgov/bcda-app/README.md

 ```

 This script will update `./db/testing/docker-entrypoint-initdb.d/dump.pgdata` file.
-Thise file is used to initialize the Postgres db with all of the necessary data needed for the various unit tests.
+This file is used to initialize the Postgres db with all of the necessary data needed for the various unit tests.

 For more information on intialization, please see `db/testing/docker-entrypoint-initdb.d/01-restore.sh`.
 This script is executed when the Postgres container is launched.